 by Isla Wynter

-This year everything’s a bit different – a pandemic, quarantine, and social distancing.
-Even Santa and his reindeer want to help keep everyone safe and healthy… by wearing their masks!
+My kids remember well when everything was a bit different in 2020 – a pandemic, quarantine, and social distancing.
+In this book, even Santa and his reindeer want to help keep everyone safe and healthy… by wearing their masks!
 No age listed.

 by Pat Mora and Magaly Morales